auspham/SeptNotes/W12-Revision.md

         Refactor is the process of changing a software system in such way that does not alter external behaviour but improves internal structure.

-        Refactoring acts as an important factor in order to increase the extensibility and maintenance of a program.
+        Refactoring acts as an important factor in order to increase the extensibility and maintenance of a program - thus benefits for Agile

         Some of the method (actually understand it, see Week9-a)
         1. Composing method (for better code explaination)